 Flip the kebabs once more, basting the second side with mojo sauce.
-Transfer the kebabs to the indirect heat side of the grill and allow them to cook for 3-4 minutes and seal in the mojo marinade sauce.
+Transfer the kebabs to the indirect heat side of the grill and allow them to cook for 3 to 4 minutes and seal in the mojo marinade sauce.

 Rest the pork kebabs:

 Once the meat is finished and an internal thermometer reads 145°F, remove the kebabs to a serving tray and tent them with aluminum foil.
-Allow the pork to rest for 2-3 minutes before serving.
+Allow the pork to rest for 2 to 3 minutes before serving.

 Serve the kebabs over a bed of rice as is or off the skewer to avoid swordfights at the table.

 |Nutrition Facts (per serving)|